awsdocs/amazon-sagemaker-developer-guide/doc_source/security-access-control-studio-nb.md

 **App metadata access**

 Metadata used by running apps are mounted to the container with read\-only permission\.
 Customers aren’t able to modify this metadata from the container\.
-For the available metadata, see [Get Notebook and App Metadata](notebooks-run-and-manage-metadata.md)\.
+For the available metadata, see [Get Studio Notebook and App Metadata](notebooks-run-and-manage-metadata.md)\.

 **User isolation on EFS**